 While your address plays a huge role, other factors are used to calculate your premium including:

-- Your age – generally, the younger you are, the higher your insurance will be compared to elderly drivers.
-That's because younger drivers aren't as experienced and statistics show that 40% of young drivers have crashed by the time they're 23 – and so more likely to make a claim.
+- your age – generally, the younger you are, the higher your insurance will be compared to elderly drivers.
+That's because younger drivers aren't as experienced and statistics show that 40% of young drivers have crashed by the time they're 23 – and so are more likely to make a claim

-- Miles – the more miles you drive, the higher the risk of you having an accident
+- annual mileage – the more miles you drive, the higher the risk of you having an accident